 • Save

-I met Lucas and Margaux on the trail.
-They were visiting from Ontario and had never explored the Canadian Rockies.
-So we decided to hike together and extended the day with Devil’s Thumb.
-After Big Beehive, we retraced our steps back to the junction and continued straight over the log.
-There are no signs for Devil’s Thumb and it requires some route finding.
-There were far fewer people on this trail, too.
+I met Lucas and Margaux visiting from Ontario (originally from France) and they had never been to the Canadian Rockies.
+We spent the day hiking together.
+After admiring the views from Big Beehive, we retraced our steps back to the junction and continued straight over the fallen tree trunk.
+You won’t find signs for Devil’s Thumb, and be prepared for some route finding with far fewer people.

 Devil's Thumb hike rock scramble